Jump to Navigation

 Attorneys James Horwitz and Kathleen Nastri of the Bridgeport-based law firm Koskoff, Koskoff & Bieder, represented the family of eight-year-old Daniel Jacob D'Attilo, who was born with cerebral palsy on February 2, 2003, after what their lawyers called a birth "replete with significant delays and critical errors" on the part of his obstetrician.

-"For the duration of her pregnancy, Cathy was under the care of Dr. Richard Viscarello of Maternal-Fetal Care in Stamford," said Horwitz.
-"When she arrived for a visit on January 31, 2003, she was in her 39th week of pregnancy.
-Her condition that day indicated that she should have been delivered immediately by caesarian section, but instead Dr. Viscarello sent her home."
+“For the duration of her pregnancy, Cathy was under the care of Dr. Richard Viscarello of Maternal-Fetal Care in Stamford,” said Horwitz.
+“When she arrived for a visit on January 31, 2003, she was in her 39 th week of pregnancy.
+Her condition that day indicated that she should have been delivered immediately by caesarean section, but instead Dr. Viscarello sent her home.”

 "Ultrasound testing during that visit showed Cathy had half the normal amount of amniotic fluid," added Nastri.
 "The fluid supports the baby's well-being by keeping the baby cushioned, by keeping the umbilical cord from being compressed, and by keeping the baby safe from trauma in utero.
 With that kind of drop in the fluid, standard medical protocol calls for the baby to be delivered immediately."